Kalin-Konstantinov/react-project/README.md

 ### Dependencies

-This is a front-end application that depends on the back-end API, whose documentation can be found --> [HERE](https://github.com/Kalin-Konstantinov/server.git).
+This is a front-end application that depends on the back-end API, the documentation can be found --> [HERE](https://github.com/Kalin-Konstantinov/server.git).

 ### Start the application